aappleby/metroboy/README.md

 # What happened to MetroBoy?

 MetroBoy is/was a higher level Game Boy emulator.
 I got it to the point where it passed virtually all the available tests, and then hacked it up in various ways to help get GateBoy working.
-MetroBOy is currently broken, don't use it.
+MetroBoy is currently broken, don't use it.
 It will be coming back eventually.

 # What's Plait?